Use this checklist to guide you through the Admissions and Enrollment process at NCAD.

 Students must: be a public or accredited private high school graduate, or be an accredited home school graduate, or have earned a GED.
 Students who have completed a homeschool program must show proof of school accreditation, program accreditation or GED.
 GED students will be required to submit SAT or ACT scores or Accuplacer test results, or college transcripts that show a minimum of 30 successfully completed college credits.

-D. Submit a minimum 1 page typed personal essay addressing the following:
+D. Submit essay responses online that addressing the following:

 - Discuss your academic background and achievements.